caltong/blog-backup/posts/connect-multiple-asus-routers-via-openvpn.md

 1. If you have a static public IP, you don't need this part.
 2. If you have a dynamic public IP, you need to keep reading this part.
-3. If you have no public IP, please talk to your ISP or use frp/ngrok to get your service exposed to public.
+3. If you have no public IP, please talk to your ISP or use frp/ngrok to get your service exposed to the public.
 And this guide may not fit your situation.

 DDNS is Dynamic DNS, which can dynamically update DNS records without the need for human interaction.
 If your public IP changes, the DNS of your domain keeps updating automatically.